Deconstructing The Idea of Addiction

 Understanding Incarnation brings a different kind of clarity to addiction recovery because these seemingly mysterious moments reveal where awareness can begin to reenter the sequence and we can seize on that.
 When the Incarnations are detected, movement from pressure to action changes into something that a person observes and can act upon, rather than just having to endure it.

-When the Incitement and Incarnation Conductors have successfully pulled the symphony of the self off-track, Implantations step in quietly backstage.
-They appear as beliefs about the self in relation the the addiction that slowly hardens into identity.
 The person begins to carry ideas like: “I always ruin things”, or “I cannot trust myself”, or “this must be who I am”.
 These conclusions start to feel like facts about the soul when they’re not.
 Don’t believe them.

 Such negative self talk feels like inevitability even though the origin lies more in the repetition than the truth.
-The mind gathers evidence from the repeated cycle and builds a convenient but false story that explains that rhythm.
-It can feel very real, but it’s not.
+The mind gathers evidence from the repeated cycle of use and builds a convenient but false story that explains that rhythm and what it does.
+It can feel very real and very effective, but it’s not.

 We can quietly shout NO to that inner voice when it shows up - with a little training.
 We need to acknowledge Implantations because they give addiction its deepest foothold when they relocate the struggle into a false identity.

 Recovery In Theory

 This is the heart of One Sober Human.
-The work centers on helping a person recognize the forces moving through their life and then interrupt and reclaim the rhythm those forces once occupied.
-Self-possession is the high-level term I use for a toolbox that helps awareness of the Conductors of the Symphony of Discord to begin quietly, often in small moments of recognition.
+The work centers around helping a person recognize the forces moving through their life and then interrupt and reclaim the rhythm those forces once occupied.

 Eventually, the ability to take possession of the self grows stronger.
 It grows stronger yet each time awareness interrupts the Conductors.
 Eventually, self-awareness becomes automatic and the tools to act on it and maintain it are found closer and closer at-hand.